Nova Southeastern UniversityDepartment of Recruitment and AdmissionsMaxwell Maltz Building Room 20103301 College AvenueFort Lauderdale/Davie, FL 33314

 Does the university offer application fee waivers?

-The College of Psychology and the College of Arts, Humanities, and Social Sciences do not offer fee waivers.
+The College of Psychology does not offer application fee waivers.

-The College of Psychology does not offer tuition scholarships for military personnel or veterans.
+Information on Veterans educational benefits is located HERE.
+The university offers additional support through its Veterans Resource Center.
+Currently, the College of Psychology does not offer tuition scholarships for military personnel and/or veterans.

 Do you offer scholarships?